A Homeowner’s Guide to Shower Valves, Cartridges & Trim Kits

 Basic Showers

 Simple and space-saving.
-One handle controls both temperature and water flow.
-Great for smaller bathrooms or guest spaces.
+One handle controls both temperature and water flow—ideal for compact bathrooms.

 Multi-Transfer Showers